fabioalves98/IntelChair/docs/docs/developer.md

 # Developer

 Looking at the the [architecture](architecture.md) page we can clearly split our main system in three distinct parts.
-In this section ...

-Before diving deep in to the instructions on the deployment, it's worth explaining some of the core parts of the system itself for a better understanding of the technologies used and the code developed along the lifetime of this project.
+In this section we are creating some directives on how to deploy each of these individual system parts, and even though it is not an in depth, detailed guide, it helps taking the right steps in to re-creating this project from scratch.

 # Wheelchair